lucascprazeres/Alfred/README.md

-# beatbot
+# Alfred

-a simple music bot for discord
+your personal butler on discord